Code-Institute-Submissions/billdavisjr-wbd_fsd_project4_SeptResub/README.md

         - DateSaid
         - Favorite (boolean)
         - Star Rating (float 0.0-5.0 in .5 increments) - not settable by users except sys admin

+To load the above database tables with data, fixtures are available.
+From the command line do the following, in this order;
+It is important to do them in the right order:

+$ python3 manage.py loaddata categories
+$ python3 manage.py loaddata quotations

+dNOT YET CREATED:

     User Rating (of public. quotes)
         - User id